DataScienceUB/introduction-datascience-python-book/README.md

 # Introduction to Data Science
 ## A Python Approach to Concepts, Techniques and Applications

-This repository is part of the boook: "Introduction to Data Science: A Python Approach to Concepts, Techniques and Applications"
+This repository is part of the book: "Introduction to Data Science: A Python Approach to Concepts, Techniques and Applications"

 http://www.springer.com/gp/book/9783319500164